THE THIRD ANNUAL CULTURAL STUDIES ASSOCIATION (U.S.) MEETING

-A preliminary list of seminars for the 2005 appears below (see our website
+An expanded list of eleven seminars for the 2005 appears below (see the

-for possible new additions).
-In order to participate in a seminar, send an
+In order to participate in a seminar, send an email message to

-email message to [log in to unmask] with the words <seminar request> in the
+[log in to unmask] with the words <seminar request> in the subject line.

 Your message should list up to three seminars, ranked in order of

 preference, in which you would like to participate.
 (You will be allowed to